playvolutionHQ Logo

 Hazards can be divided into three categories.
 They can be objects (claws and teeth), situations (unsupervised preschooler Beckie trying to make a kitten snuggle), or behaviors (a kitten’s natural inclination to scratch and nip playfully and when irritated)–or combinations of the three.
 One job of adults working with young children is to be on the lookout for likely hazards and act to mitigate their possible harm.

 The total elimination of all hazards in an early learning setting is, of course, not possible.
 It’s also not advisable.
-Learning to assess and navigate the hazards life throws in your path is an important skill, and the only way to really develop that skill is through real-world experience.
-Kids need hands-on opportunities to assess situations and make judgements on how to proceed for themselves.
+Learning to assess and navigate the hazards life throws in your path is an important skill; the only way to develop that skill is through real-world experience.
+Kids need hands-on opportunities to assess situations and decide how to proceed for themselves.
 How high can I comfortably climb that tree before I don’t want to go any higher?
-Can I stand up in front of the class and tell about my trip to the water park and show everyone my new hat?
-Not having an abundance of such opportunities in childhood is, itself, a hazard.
+Can I stand before the class, tell them about my trip to the water park, and show everyone my new hat?
+Not having an abundance of such opportunities in childhood is itself, a hazard.

-We must do all we can to eliminate what we’ll call Capital H Hazards that could cause extreme harm from early learning settings.
-(That’s why we have fire drills, smoke detectors, fire extinguishers, and fire inspections, for example.
+We must do all we can to eliminate what we’ll call Capital H Hazards that could cause extreme harm in early learning settings.
+(That’s why we have fire drills, smoke detectors, fire extinguishers, and fire inspections.
 It’s also why we do staff background checks.)
 In most cases, kids are not able to see these things coming.

-But we must balance that with creating play environments that provide kids with opportunities to take developmentally appropriate risks while reducing the potential for severe harm.
+However, we must balance that with creating play environments that allow kids to take developmentally appropriate risks while reducing the potential for severe harm.
 We’ll call these small h hazards.
-For example, providing climbing structures that have clear fall zones and resilient surfaces.
+For example, climbing structures with clear fall zones and resilient surfaces should be provided.

-The problem is that there is no universal agreement on which hazards get a H and which ones get a h.
+The problem is that no universal agreement exists on which hazards get a H and which ones get a h.
 There’s plenty of murky area between capital and lowercase hazards.
-When is a child old enough to use scissors, use a hot glue gun, cross a street without holding an adult’s hand, stay home without a babysitter?
+When is a child old enough to use scissors, use a hot glue gun, cross a street without holding an adult’s hand, or stay home without a babysitter?

 Mitigation Strategies